cha-kos/typecodechallenge/README.md

     `bundle exec rake db:setup`

   This command will automatically seed the database with the five records asked for in the assessment prompt.
+The seed file can be found in `db/seeds.rb`.

 ### Running Locally

   To run this application locally, start your local Rails server by running the command:

     `rails s`

   Navigate to http://localhost:3000/ via your browser.
 Since page navigation was not required